 Creating your project

-First, create a project folder, and initialize an alloapp environment into it, and make sure it works:
+First, create a project folder.
+Allo Assist requires Git to fetch all its dependencies, so we’ll init a Git repo in the folder.
+Then we can initialize the alloapp environment into it, and make sure it works:

 (This is also a good time to